-The investment objective of the scheme is to generate capital appreciation & provide long-term growth opportunities by investing in instruments across the three asset classes viz.
-Equity, Debt and Commodity.
+The primary investment objective of the scheme is to generate capital appreciation & provide long-term growth opportunities by investing in a portfolio of Infrastructure focused companies.
 There is no assurance that the investment objective of the Scheme will be realized.